SQ77/trackIt/README.md

 ### Potential Features

 - **Interactive Dashboard**
 A more detailed dashboard for tracking user progress, displaying data visualizations like graphs for streaks, and completed habits over time.
-This could be tied into a real-time leaderboard for added user engagement.

 - **Social Sharing**
 The ability to share achievements and completed habits on social media.
 Users could share a post or badge showing off their progress, increasing visibility and encouraging engagement.